Application Process & Terms of Payment

 - Two Teacher Reference Forms

-Community Service, Global Action, Language Learning, and Cultural Exploration programs are generally limited to 16 to 18 participants and 2 leaders.
-International Pre-College programs have from 40 to 80 participants and a staff of 8 to 15, and domestic Pre-College programs have 75 to 100 participants with a staff of 15 to 25.
-Foundations has 30 to 40 students, with a staff of 6 to 8.
-The dynamics of our special programs and the unique experiences shared stimulate close, lasting friendships and a strong community spirit within each group.
+Community Service, Language Learning, and Cultural Exploration programs are generally limited to 16 to 18 participants and 2 leaders.
+International Pre-College programs have from 30 to 70 participants and a staff of 6 to 14, and domestic Pre-College programs have 60 to 100 participants with a staff of 15 to 25.
+Middle School Spain and France & Holland have 16 to 18 participants and 2 leaders while Middle School Costa Rica has 30 to 40 students, with a staff of 6 to 8.
+The dynamicsof our special programs and the unique experiences shared stimulate close, lasting friendships and a strong community spirit within each group.
 About half of our students are relatives or close friends of alumni or alumni parents.

 Application Process and Terms of Payment: